Do you feel as though you are in transition in relation to your spiritual gift, prophetic ministry or calling?

 Transition can be a difficult time.
 We are uncomfortable with the status quo, and yet the new opportunity that God for us has not yet manifested.

-Following are 4 signs that you may be in a God-appointed time of transition in your gift or calling, along with some keys to help you move forward:
+Here are four signs that you may be in a God-appointed time of transition in your gift or calling, along with some keys to help you move forward:

 1. Experiencing a low time in your ministry